 Chronic mercury exposure could potentially offset the benefits that fish might provide (1).
 Because of the potential health effects of mercury, both the United States Environmental Protection Agency (EPA) and the World Health Organization (WHO) have set daily and weekly limits for safe mercury intake.
 Pregnant women, or women intending to become pregnant should minimize mercury intake from fish to avoid the possibility of birth defects.

-A list of fish with their mercury concentration (in parts per million for a 3 oz serving) appears in Table 1 below.
+A list of fish with their mercury concentration (in parts per million for a 3 oz serving) appears below.

 Lower numbers are better, indicating less mercury per 3 oz serving of fish.
 On a daily basis, males should stay at the 0.19 level or less.
 Fish with a mercury content higher than this can be eaten up to twice per week.